mountaincharlie/project-three-python-minigames/README.md

 * Chris' post on finxter: <a href = "https://blog.finxter.com/python-how-to-import-modules-from-another-folder/#:~:text=The%20most%20Pythonic%20way%20to,import%20module%20.">Method 3: Dot Notation with __ init __.py</a> for how to import modules from a sperate directory.
 * NanoDano's post on Dev_DUNGEON: <a href = "https://www.devdungeon.com/content/import-python-module-string-name">Import Python Module by String Name</a> for how to import a module using its name as a string.
 * Jeremy's answer on Stack Overflow: <a href = "https://stackoverflow.com/questions/6523791/why-is-python-running-my-module-when-i-import-it-and-how-do-i-stop-it/6523855#6523855">prevent code in the module from being executed when imported</a> for how to prevent a module's code being exectuted when its imported into another module.
+* Kite's post: <a href = "https://www.kite.com/python/answers/how-to-iterate-through-a-decreasing-range-with-a-for-loop-in-python">How to iterate through a decreasing range with a for-loop in Python</a> for how to iterate through a decreasing range with a for-loop.

 ### Code Snippets Borrowed From/Inspired By
 * GeeksforGeeks's post: <a href = "https://www.geeksforgeeks.org/python-remove-square-brackets-from-list/">Python | Remove square brackets from list</a> for how to remove the square brackets from a list, using the str() method and list slicing, which i used in minesweeer.py for displaying the display_grid to the user.